lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 SQLAlchemy client support
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The SQlAlchemy client library makes a few probe queries on connect to assess unicode support by the engine.
+The SQlAlchemy client library makes a few probe queries on connect to assess Unicode support by the engine.
 Some of these queries were problematic for the czar.
 This was addressed and SQLAlchemy can now be used as an alternative client for Qserv.
 :jirab:`DM-4648`